Creating Slides With the Simple Carousel Block

 Using CDN for Swiper

-My carousel slider block for Gutenberg allows you to decide whether you would like to include its assets from your own server or from CDN.
-It could be helpful for websites with bandwith limitation or just for for high traffic websites.
+My carousel slider block for Gutenberg allows you to decide whether you would like to include its assets from your own server or from a CDN.
+It could be helpful for websites with bandwidth limitations or just for high-traffic websites.

 How to load Swiper assets from CDN